leandromonaco/digital-knowledge-garden/docs/pages/Community Of Practice.md

   interact regularly.
 -
 - Three characteristics are crucial:
+- - Domain
+- - Community
+- - Practice
+-
-- *The domain*.
+- **The domain**.
 A community of practice is not merely a club of friends or a network of connections between people.
 It has an identity defined by a shared domain of interest.
 Membership therefore implies a commitment to the domain, and therefore a shared